 The value of an investment in the Fund will fluctuate and is subject to investment risks, which means investors could lose money.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the FDIC or any governmental agency.
+There is no assurance that the Fund will achieve its investment objective.
 The principal risks of investing in the Fund are summarized below.

-Asset-Backed Securities Risk-Investors in asset-backed securities, including mortgage-backed securities and structured finance investments, generally receive payments that are part interest and part return of principal.
+Asset-Backed Securities Risk-Investors in asset-backed securities, including residential mortgage-backed securities, commercial mortgage-backed securities and other structured finance investments, generally receive payments that are part interest and part return of principal.
 These payments may vary based on the rate at which the underlying borrowers pay off their loans.
 Some asset-backed securities, including mortgage-backed securities, may have structures that make their reaction to interest rates and other factors difficult to predict, causing their prices to be volatile.
 These instruments are particularly subject to interest rate, credit and liquidity and valuation risks.